Learn about Windows PowerShell

 I am not on the leaderboard, but I submitted my script.
 What’s up with that?

-The leaderboard report runs at midnight Pacific Time, and if you submit your script later than that, it will be counted in the next day’s leaderboard.
+The leaderboard report runs at midnight Pacific Standard Time, and if you submit your script later than that, it will be reported on the next day’s leaderboard.
 Also, keep in mind that we are not listing anonymous submissions on the leaderboard.

 I tried to upload my script, but it is not working.
 What’s going on?

 There are bound to be a few challenges along the way.
 Keep trying.
-We are updating the status on the on Twitter and on the Scripting Guys Facebook group.
-If we do not have a note there that says the system is down, you should let us know about it by Twitter.
-The tag for the 2011 Scripting Games on Twitter is #2011sg, and we are filtering for that.
+We update the status of the tool on Twitter and on the Scripting Guys Facebook site.
+If we do not have a note that says it is down, you should let us know about your issue by Twitter.
+The tag for the 2012 Scripting Games on Twitter is #2012sg, and we are filtering for that tag.
 If you do not include that tag, we will miss your tweet.
-The cool thing is that you can also filter for #2011sg and catch up with everything that is going on.
-You may also want to filter for @ScriptingGuys and #PowerShell.
+The cool thing is that you can also filter on #2012sg and catch up with everything that is going on.
+You might also want to filter on @ScriptingGuys and #PowerShell.